-Welcome to the first post/tutorial of Divi Life!
+Welcome to the first (of many) Divi tutorials on Divi Life!
 In this tutorial, I’m going to share with you how to create some really cool Divi hover effects, specifically hover animations with captions that you can use on any Divi website.
 You can skip straight down to the code, or personally I recommend watching the video tutorial above.

 Let me tell you a little bit of the backstory for this tutorial.
 I built a website for a really cool cafe with a dozen or so locations throughout Southern California called Mendocino Farms.
 I was able to achieve some really cool things for the website site using Divi, that are outside of the “out of the box” features, and I had a lot of people ask me how to do certain things.
 And then when the site was recently featured on Elegant Themes, I got even more questions and a lot of requests for tutorials.
 So, with the launch of Divi Life, I decided it was time to create a tutorial series on the different aspects of the Mendocino Farms website.

 You can see above in the featured image what we’ll be creating, but you can also see the demo here: